MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 }
 ```

-Once the changes are applied, a query like the one below can be run to determine the last time when these dependency records ingested into Application Insights:
+Once the changes are applied, the following query allows us to determine the last time these dependencies were ingested into Application Insights:

 ```kusto
 dependencies